IamFive/diskimage-builder/diskimage_builder/elements/openssh-server/README.rst

 openssh-server
 ==============
 This element ensures that openssh server is installed and enabled during boot.
+Since login with public key is mostly used in cloud environment, `PubkeyAuthentication` is enaled also in this element.

 To disable hardening of sshd configuration, you have to set ``DIB_OPENSSH_SERVER_HARDENING`` to 0.
 This option will configure KexAlgorithms,